KirilRaf/SoftUni-GitHub/README.md

 # SoftUni-GitHub
-This is a repository for the lectures and the exercises from SoftUni
+This is a repository for the lectures and the exercises from [SoftUni] (www.softuni.bg)